 Also in certain central regions south of the Danube third country citizens hardly settle.
 In contrast, Styria and Vienna are the most important regions for temporary resident permit holders.
-The regional clusters are in context with the history of migration and eventual settlement of former foreign workers on the one hand, and economic integration with neighbouring countries in the east and South East after the fall of the Iron Curtain on the other.
-Burgenland and Vienna are examples of particularly successful regional integration, i.e., above all with Hungary and the Slovak Republic.
+The regional clusters are linked to the history of migration and eventual settlement of former foreign workers on the one hand, and economic integration with neighbouring countries in the East and South East after the fall of the Iron Curtain on the other.
+Burgenland and Vienna are examples of particularly successful regional integration with the neighbouring countries Hungary and the Slovak Republic.